-- I'm a full-stack developer by practice; I work mostly with Typescript (React & Next) and Python.
+- I've worked as a full-stack developer mostly with Python as well as Typescript (React & Next).
 (Github)

 - I have a MSc. in theoretical physics from the University of Amsterdam with a focus on dynamical systems.
 (Thesis)